AriFordsham/GHCWiki/dwarf/status.md

 These are in various states of completion which I'll encode with the following designations,

-- MERGED: Already merged to `master`, listed here for completeness
+MERGED:: Already merged to `master`, listed here for completeness

-- READY:  Believed to be finished with no expectation of major rework
+READY::  Believed to be finished with no expectation of major rework

-> >
+>
-> > being necessary.
+> being necessary.
 Should be in merge-worthy condition, pending
-> > code review.
+> code review.

-- RFC:    Code done, builds, and tested to some extent; needs design
+RFC::    Code done, builds, and tested to some extent; needs design

-> >
+>
-> > review.
+> review.

-- EXPLOR: Exploratory work, may not even build but included to document
+EXPLOR:: Exploratory work, may not even build but included to document

-> >
+>
-> > the expected future direction of the work.
+> the expected future direction of the work.

-- IDEA:   Just an idea, no implementation yet.
+IDEA::   Just an idea, no implementation yet.

 I'll list the commits in the order of their logical progression,